 Based on Ibrahim’s own experience studying at the All-Russian Institute of Cinematography in Moscow from 1971 to 1973, Ice offers a powerful exploration of Arab confusion, Soviet dysfunction, and the fragility of leftist revolutionary ideals.

-‘Ice [. . .] takes a scalpel to the “fantastic dream” of communism through the eagle eyes of a wry Egyptian narrator who has come to study in Russia. [. . .]
-Quietly circles around the “fantastic dream” until it has been picked clean, like a carcass.’ —World Litearture Today [Read the full review]
+‘Ice . . . takes a scalpel to the “fantastic dream” of communism through the eagle eyes of a wry Egyptian narrator who has come to study in Russia . . . quietly circles around the “fantastic dream” until it has been picked clean, like a carcass.’—Gretchen McCullough, World Litearture Today.
+Read the full review here.

-‘Since the appearance—such as it was—of his debut 1966 novella, the Egyptian writer Sonallah Ibrahim has been one of the most intriguing and important figures in contemporary Arabic literature [. . .]
-Ice is a curious missive from a partly real, partly imagined past to a generation awakening to hope and upheaval—as well as the possibility of dashed illusions.’ —4Columns [Read the full review]
+‘Since the appearance . . . of his debut 1966 novella, the Egyptian writer Sonallah Ibrahim has been one of the most intriguing and important figures in contemporary Arabic literature. . . .
+Written and published at the very moment Egypt was entering the Arab Spring, Ice is a curious missive from a partly real, partly imagined past to a generation awakening to hope and upheaval—as well as the possibility of dashed illusions.’—Eric Banks, 4Columns.
+Read the full review here.

 ‘Margaret Litvin’s deft translation of Ice, which originally appeared in 2011 after being written the year before [. . .]
-Ibrahim’s style, though, resembles nothing so much as that of slow cinema as it stitches together an array of episodes that never yield to the exigencies of a plot and instead offer us the subtle intricacies of life in the USSR.’ —Asymptote
+Ibrahim’s style, though, resembles nothing so much as that of slow cinema as it stitches together an array of episodes that never yield to the exigencies of a plot and instead offer us the subtle intricacies of life in the USSR.
+There is something intensely absorbing about the abrupt prose that traces the numbing experience Shukri has as he finds only convolution and irresolution in what had promised to be a place of revolution.’—Sam Carter, Asymptote.
+Read the full review here.

 If you are ordering from India, your order will be shipped from Seagull Books, Calcutta.